-As the popularity of TikTok continues to grow, so does the number of scammers on the platform.
+TikTok scams are increasing as the platform’s popularity continues to grow, attracting more fraudsters to weaponize it.
 With TikTok's massive user base expected to exceed 2.2 billion by 2027, it has become a hotspot for scammers.
 The app has already been downloaded more than 4.7 billion times as of 2024 and was the first non-game, non-Facebook app to reach 3 billion downloads.

 Be cautious about clicking on links and believing every story and sales pitch you come across.
 With new scams appearing online every day, it's essential to always be on guard.